Grunticus03/phpGRC/docs/phase-5/PHASE-5-TASK-CHECKLIST.md

 - [x] PHPStan lvl 9: no new issues.
 - [x] Psalm: no new issues.
 - [x] PHPUnit: all suites green.
+- **Note:** Spec component `SettingsChange` is currently unused; harmless but may trigger `no-unused-components` in stricter Spectral configs.
+Intentional placeholder for upcoming settings audit (`meta.changes[]`).
+Keep or reference in a non-breaking way in 0.4.x; otherwise allowlist in Spectral.

 ---